Enterprise-CMCS/macpro-onemac-automation/README.md

 **Creating/Updating Workflows**

-* `.github/workflows/selenium-testng.yml` defines the CI workflow.
+* `.github/workflows/e2e-onemac-seatool.yml` or `.github/workflows/onemac-tests.yml`  defines the CI workflow.

 * Any changes to workflow files require a PAT with workflow scope.